 If you do have a hot sunny spot and you want to grow Okra, you’ll be rewarded by glorious hibiscus flowers, which turn into the pods we eat.
 Okra is a cousin of the Mallows, from where we originally got marshmallows!
 But that’s a sticky story for another day.

-Speaking of sticky, some people dislike Okra because when it’s boiled, as in the famous southern dish called chicken gumbo, it gets slippery or even, GASP, slimy.
+Speaking of sticky, some people dislike Okra because when it’s boiled, it gets slippery or even, GASP, slimy.
 But the Plum Palate recently posted a recipe calling for roasted Okra.
-Okra roasted in a little oil doesn’t get slimy, and that’s a good thing .

 This recipe also calls for corn on the cob, which is at its peak this time of year.
-You can scrape the kernels off the cob with an ordinary paring knife, whether the corn has already been cooked or is still raw.
+Scrape the kernels off the cob with a paring knife, whether the corn has already been cooked or is still raw.
 Good both ways.

 Like Okra, corn comes with a lot of fiber.
 On the bad side, it also come with lots of sugar.
 But if you are like me and only eat corn in the fall when it’s fresh from the farm, go ahead and eat as much as you like.